I went on a search for the best reusable drinking straws for kids while transitioning my children from sippy cups to regular glassware.

 Plastic Straws for Kids

 By now my kids were mostly transitioned to glassware and were really enjoying using straws.
 I am embarrassed to admit, the second kid-friendly straws we tried were those inexpensive, plastic straws.

 One of the problems was that I found myself giving them a new straw for each drink because they were inexpensive.
 I thought, “They are so cheap.
 Why waste time and water cleaning them, trying to remember who had which color, when I can just throw them away?”

 These are made of plastic, the very material I am trying to get away from.
 I am having my children put these straws in their mouths.
 And, they are made from plastic made in China!
-We used the rest of the straws for crafts, and I never bought another straw again.
+We used the rest of the straws for crafts, and I never bought another disposable plastic straw again.

 Pros and cons of plastic straws

 Pros of supermarket plastic straws:

 Cons of supermarket plastic straws:

 Pros and cons of glass straws

-Cons of glass straws: danger of breaking
+Pros of reusable glass straws:

 Best straws for kids

 Really, who knew finding safe reusable drinking straws would be so fun?
 After spending a few weeks which then lead into months and years trying everything from glass straws, bamboo straws, and stainless steel straws, I am happy to have found the best reusable drinking straws for kids.
-The stainless steel reusable drinking straws have been working for our family and will be the straws we use.
-(That is, until we test out the eco-friendly bamboo straws which look fantastic!)
+They are also the best for adults as well.

 Learn about Yeti vs Ozark Trail tumblers and eliminate the need for disposable cups when you are out.
 Read our review of Yeti vs Ozark Trail.

-I’m also thrilled we are no longer using plastic straws then throwing them away, will fill up our landfills.
-We are successfully eliminating the plastic in our kitchen and are happy with these stainless steel straws, the best reusable drinking straws for kids.
+I’m also thrilled we are no longer using plastic straws then throwing them away, which fill up our landfills.
+We are successfully eliminating the plastic in our kitchen and are happy with these bamboo straws, the best reusable drinking straws for kids.
 Bamboo straws are great straws for kids, adults, and families.